 - Academic pressure: Poor academic achievement, high expectations, and rejection might lead to the development of social withdrawal.

-- Sociocultural conditions: This includes a breakdown of social cohesion, urbanization, technological progress, globalization, and downward social mobility.
-These factors might lead to disengagement and disassociation from the society.
+- Sociocultural conditions: This includes a breakdown of social cohesion, urbanization, technological progress, globalization, and downward social

 - Technology: A preference for online communication might play a huge role in social withdrawal in a few individuals.